Have you ever thought about how you would like your affairs to be left in the event of your sudden death?

 The obvious reason is that a time of loss is stressful enough without having to laboriously piece together the deceased’s financial affairs.
 During such a time, survivors are potentially in the dark, not knowing how things stand and even whether bills can be paid.

-However, the difference between having our files organized or not is about more than just avoiding undue stress; leave behind a mess and it can delay inheritors’ access to funds and potentially cost a small fortune in legal fees.
+However, the difference between having our files organized or not is about more than just avoiding undue stress; leave behind a mess and it can delay inheritors’ access to funds as they try to obtain probate and potentially cost a small fortune in legal fees.

 There is also the risk that assets are never claimed if the beneficiaries are not aware of their existence.
 For example, according to figures from the UK’s Department for Work and Pensions (DWP), there is currently more than GBP400 million sitting in unclaimed pension pots alone.